TREATISE ON ZANDTAO

 Marxists always had a strong component of education within their activity, the better the activist the greater understanding of Marxism and its application they had.
 They were educating for right view.
 But their education failed because they were addressing the problem as being a matter of ignorance.
 It was their understanding that people were not Marxist because they were not fully aware, and that for that awareness to take place more and more people needed to hear the right view.
 Whether the view is right or not it is still a set of ideals and it is still part of the conditioning.
 This was a source of their failure.

 It is not right view, a new narrative, or whatever that is needed.
-Activists need to address the problem of addiction to conditioning.
+Activists need to address the problems of ego and addiction to conditioning.
 Whether the view is right or not, if all activism tries to do is present a different set of ideals for people to accept they will always lose because of the power and wealth of the 1%.
 There will always be more funding available to confuse the understanding of the right view.

 Marxism has always addressed the issue of materialism but the solutions are materialist themselves.
 Do the profits go to the owners of the means of production or to the producers themselves?
 This is basic Marxism in the trade union field, and is the source of the strikes that improved the lot of some but has not done much for the situation overall.
 At the root of this is the notion of the redistribution of wealth based on some merit measure.
 Whilst this view is correct to some extent, if all we are concerned with is who has the wealth, then we are definitely working within a conditioned ethos.